Sarkaru Vaari Paata

-Sarkaru Vaari Paata is a 2022 Indian Telugu-language action drama film written and directed by Parasuram.
+Sarkaru Vaari Paata is a 2022 Indian Telugu-language action comedy drama film written and directed by Parasuram.
 It is produced by Mythri Movie Makers, 14 Reels Plus and G. Mahesh Babu Entertainment and stars Mahesh Babu, Keerthy Suresh and Samuthirakani in lead roles.
 The film follows a conflict between Mahi, a financier and MP named Rajendranath, after his daughter Kalaavathi cons Mahi for her gambling debts.

 The film was announced in May 2020 with a formal launch ceremony taking place in November 2020.
 Principal photography begun in January 2021 in Dubai and later also took place in Hyderabad, but was put on hold in April 2021 due to the COVID-19 pandemic.
 Filming resumed in July 2021 and took place in Goa and Spain before ending in April 2022.
 The film score and soundtrack is composed by Thaman S with cinematography and editing by R. Madhi and Marthand K. Venkatesh respectively.

 Initially set to release in January 2022, Sarkaru Vaari Paata was deferred due to the pandemic and production delays.
 It eventually had a theatrical release on 12 May 2022 and received mostly mixed reviews from critics.
 The film grossed ₹180–230 crores worldwide becoming the second highest-grossing Telugu film of 2022.